Braze

 If you haven't already done so, open your Braze dashboard and proceed to Users > User import.
 Here you can import your users as explained in Braze documentation.
 When preparing a CSV file for importing, make sure to include a language column with users' languages.
 We will use this language field later when displaying translations.
 It’s very important that you use the same language codes as on Lokalise.

-In Lokalise, you will create a translation key for each one of the connected content variables that you define in Braze.
+In Lokalise, you will create a translation key for each of the connected content variables that you define in Braze.
 Once the translations are ready, you can generate one JSON file per language, and get it published on the URLs that will serve your connected content.

 Preparing your translations on Lokalise

-First of all, prepare your translations on Lokalise, on a software localization project.
+First, prepare your translations on Lokalise, on a software localization project.
 You’ll need to create the translation keys manually, with the same name that you’re using on Braze connected content variables.
 For example, let's create a simple translation key description:

 Known issues